 The lettering on a luxury bag will always be pristine.
 They have the right stamps, materials, and tools to make a clean, level imprint every time.
 Each letter is the same size, and evenly spaced.
 The imprints are always evenly pressed and easy to read.
-The precision with which this is done is tough for knock-offs to imitate: the text may be off-center, the spacing may be uneven, or the letters may be varying sizes.
+The precision with which this is done is tough for knock-offs to imitate: the text may be off-center, the spacing may be uneven, or the letters may be of varying sizes.

 2. The stitching always impeccable.

 Luxury handbag brands take great pride in their work, even the fine details.
 Whether sewn by hand or machine, these bags will always have straight, even lines of stitching, with no loose threads or imperfections.
-Any deviations in the thread is a sure sign that the bag is not the original make.
+Any deviations in the thread are a sure sign that the bag is not the original make.

 3. The materials always match.

 While the materials vary from design to design, they will never vary on the luxury bag, itself.
 For example, the chain links, emblem, buckles, and buttons will all be the same metal with the same level of polish.
 In some cases, the internal lining will be the give-away.
 While two pieces of cloth may have the same pattern, one may be noticeably darker than the other due to cheap printing techniques.
 In other cases, a counterfeiter will pour time and resources into the look of the emblem then use a generic pull tab for the zipper.
 When one material looks cheap next to the others, this is a sure sign of a knock-off.